 Chopped Southwestern Salad

-Healthy, flavorful and packed with fresh veggies, this chopped southwestern salad is the perfect easy dinner!
-Filled with shredded chicken, black beans and a dreamy cilantro vinaigrette!
+Healthy, flavorful and packed with veggies, this chopped southwestern salad is the perfect easy dinner!
+Filled with shredded chicken, black beans and a dreamy cilantro vinaigrette, it’s hearty and satisfying.
+Dairy free and gluten free.

 This chopped southwestern salad was originally published in June 2013.
 The post has been updated as of July 30, 2019 with new photos, text and a revamped recipe.